LLNL/PyDV/docs/io_commands.rst

 readcsv
 -------

 Read CSV data file.
 The next available prefix (see the prefix command) is automatically assigned the menu index of the first curve in each data file read.
-For column oriented (.gnu) files optionally specify the x-column number before the file name. **Shortcut: rdcsv**
+For column oriented (.gnu) files optionally specify the x-column number before the file name.
+If the columns are in x and y pairs with `savecsv` below, the
+[x-col] must be specified as `paired`. **Shortcut: rdcsv**

 .. code::

-   [PyDV]: readcsv [x-col] <filename.csv>
+   [PyDV]: readcsv <filename.csv> [x-col]

    Ex:
       [PyDV]: readcsv my_file.csv
+      [PyDV]: readcsv my_file.csv 2
-      [PyDV]: readcsv 1 my_file.csv
+      [PyDV]: readcsv my_file.csv paired

 readsina
 --------